hdinsight/hdinsight-kafka-tools/README.md

   -topics TOPICS [TOPICS ...]
                         Comma separated list of topics to reassign replicas.
-                        Use ALL|all to rebalance all topics --execute             whether or not to execute the reassignment plan --verify              Verify status of reassignment operation --force               Force rebalance of all partitions in a topic, even if already balanaced.
+                        Use ALL|all to rebalance all topics -execute              whether or not to execute the reassignment plan -verify               Verify status of reassignment operation -force                Force rebalance of all partitions in a topic, even if already balanaced.
   -throttle             Upper bound on bandwidth used to move replicas from machine to machine.
   -username USERNAME    Username for current user.
 Required for computing storage details.
   -password PASSWORD    Password for current user.
 Required for computing storage details.